86 separate references and commentary follow this brief discussion.

 There is no doubt that many people believe a positive attitude is beneficial to health in general, and beneficial in terms of therapy outcomes.
 In fact most studies purport to show that this belief has a scientific basis.
 However this paper pinpoints the major problem with research around positive/negative affect and chronic pain.
 Most studies are done with a clear intention of proving the benefit of positive affect, but none are talking about actual reduction of pain.
 All are talking about pain resilience.

 Placebo effect does not translate to biological change.
+And manipulating patients into shutting up about their suffering is not therapy.

 36– Morley, S, Williams, A, Eccleston, C. Examining the evidence about psychological treatments for chronic pain: Time for a paradigm shift?
 Pain, 2013, Vol. 154, No. 10, pp. 1929-1931.

 Just like many studies of CBT, this study purported to show the effectiveness of CBT in enhancing positive affect and thereby achieving higher pain resilience.
 In marked contrast to that claim, it actually includes the statement “Half of the comparisons showed no effect of CBT and half showed weak effect sizes of unknown clinical significance on pain, mood, disability and catastrophic thinking outcomes.”
+To put this in plain language: half of the participants had improvement so small it couldn’t even be measured, and half definitely got zilch.
+In other words, the result was a big, fat nothing.

 37– Average salary of a psychologist in Australia is around $75,000 per annum.https://www.payscale.com/research/AU/Job=Clinical_Psychologist/Salary

 While it’s not uncommon for psychologists to earn in excess of $150,000 per annum, there are also many who a lot less than the average of $75,000.
 The primary reason for this is that practices are subsidising client care by undercharging.
 I’ve added this as part of an argument that therapists should be placing clients in longer and more transformative programs, rather than engaging on a session-by-session basis, and that practice development deserves wider support.
+This is not about milking the client, but about achieving the outcomes the client wants and has a human right to enjoy.

 38– Interview with Alf L Nachemson, conducted by Mark L Schoene in Washing DC on April 1, 2006 and revised December 6, 2006.
 Chronic pain not explained or fully explained by pathology.Read online at http://links.lww.com/BRS/A300.